API Reference¶

 ¶

-A Layer represents a set of objects (segments or classification results) with associated properties.
+A Layer represents a set of objects with associated properties.

 Source code in nickyspatial/core/layer.py